steqeq/0000/docs/how-to/llm-fine-tuning-optimization/model-acceleration-libraries.rst

       conda install -n ${env_name} -c conda-forge -y gxx_linux-64=${gcc_version} sysroot_linux-64=2.17

 #.
-Add symlinks for the C/C++ compiler to the binpath.
+Add symlinks for the C/C++ compiler to the binary path.
 This overwrites any existing symlinks.
 In a Miniconda environment, the
-   binpath is located at ``$CONDA_PREFIX/bin``.
+   binary path is located at ``$CONDA_PREFIX/bin``.

    .. code-block:: shell